 On the 3rd of February 2021, two Algerian men in their mid-twenties were pushed back from Croatia to Bosnia.
-They had left walking from Velika Kladusa, and were apprehended early in the morning in a wooden area after only a few hours of walking.
-The respondent reports that they were stopped by 4 authorities, which he identified as regular Croatian police officers, as they were wearing blue uniforms.
+They had left walking from Velika Kladusa and were apprehended early in the morning in a wooden area after only a few hours of walking.
+The respondent reported that they were stopped by 4 authorities, which he identified as regular Croatian police officers, as they were wearing blue uniforms.
 He expressed to them his will to claim asylum in Croatia but got no answer.

 “They were only saying, ‘what do you want here?’, and so on and made fun of us.”